What is fleet management software?

 It typically takes between one and two hours to install a vehicle tracking device.
-For more information regarding vehicle tracker installation, see our how to install a vehicle tracker page.
+Read more on vehicle tracker installation.

 How long does a GPS tracker battery last?

-The battery in a tracker can last up to five years, however, the more frequently a tracker reports its location, the quicker it loses its battery power.
+The battery in a tracker can last up to five years.
+However, the more often a tracker reports its location, the quicker it loses its battery power.
 So, if you’re looking for up-to-the-moment reporting, the battery life will significantly decrease.